oniony/TMSU/README.md

   * Included a set of scripts for performing filesystem operations whilst keeping the TMSU database up to date.
 If you wish to use these scripts I recommend you alias them to simpler names, e.g. 'trm'.
-    - tmsu-fs-rm     Removes files from the filesystem and TMSU
+    - `tmsu-fs-rm`     Removes files from the filesystem and TMSU
-    - tmsu-fs-mv     Moves a file in the filesystem and updates TMSU
+    - `tmsu-fs-mv`     Moves a file in the filesystem and updates TMSU
-    - tmsu-fs-merge  Merges files (deleting all but the last)
+    - `tmsu-fs-merge`  Merges files (deleting all but the last)
   * Tag values can now be renamed, deleted and merged using the new --value option on the corresponding subcommands.
   * Tag values can now be used in implications.
-  * Values are no longer automatically deleted when no longer used: it is now up to you to manage them.
   * Tag values can be explicitly created: tmsu tag --create =2015.
 (It may be necessary to enclose the argument in quotes depending upon your shell.)
   * It is no longer possible to add a circular tag implication.
 (These were